-Cervical discectomy, fusion is durable and cost-effectiveMarch 29th, 2013 in Diseases, Conditions, Syndromes /
+Cervical discectomy, fusion is durable and cost-effectiveMarch 29, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Single-level instrumented anterior cervical discectomy and fusion (ACDF) is durable and cost-effective after five years of follow-up, according to a study published in the March 15 issue of Spine.

 Leah Y. Carreon, M.D., from the Norton Leatherman Spine Center in Louisville, Ky., and colleagues analyzed data from 352 control patients (182 women and 170 men; mean age, 44.6 years) who had undergone ACDF with complete five-year follow-up data and were part of a trial for cervical disc arthroplasty.
 Using the 2012 Medicare Fee schedule, direct costs of the interventions were determined.
 Short Form-6D was used to determine health utility.